alejvcano/paradox/data/Dengue/README.md

 information about each beneficial mutation, such as genomic position, mutation type, etc. To construct the nominal distribution we use the selection coefficients given by the column "relativeFitness" and the mutation rates given by the column "muRate."

+To simulate a fixed distribution of mutations, use the SLiM code provided in code/SLiM.